no37no37/Movie_Recommendation_ML_Model/README.md

-# Movie Recommendation Machine Learning Model Documentation
+# Movie Recommendation Machine Learning Project

 ## Introduction
 The "Movie Recommendation Machine Learning Model" is designed to provide personalized movie recommendations based on user preferences.
 The model utilizes a dataset obtained from Netflix, containing information about movie titles, directors, cast, genres, and descriptions.
 By leveraging machine learning techniques, the model aims to enhance user experience by offering tailored suggestions.